 We want to make sure that we uphold our reputation for conducting business with integrity.
-If we become aware that our interests may conflict with yours, we will take all reasonable steps to manage it in an appropriate manner.
+If we become aware that our interests may conflict with yours we will take all reasonable steps to manage it in an appropriate manner.

 We have drawn up a policy to deal with any conflicts of interest.
-If you would like to know the full details, please contact us using our details on the last page.
+If you would like to know the full details of our Conflict of Interest Policy, please contact our Customer Service Team on the contact details on the last page.